 Is Karma real?
 If yes, how can I clear my past life Karma?

-Is karma real and does it help in boosting our spiritual saving?
+What does karma mean?
+Does it help in boosting our spiritual savings?

 What is karma’s role when it comes to treating other people?
 Are we only responsible for our karma?

-Does astrology have solutions, using which I can clear off some of my bad karma, is Karma real?
+What is bad karma?
+Does astrology have solutions, using which I can clear off some of my bad karma?

 Do bad things happen in my life because of my karma?
-What is karma?
+How does Karma actually work?

 If everything is fate or destiny, what is karma then?

 What are the different types of Karma?
-Is karma one different to the other?
+Is karma one different from the other?

-I am mostly honest and lead a very spiritual life.
+I am most honest and lead a very spiritual life.
 Still, the troubles in my life never cease.
 Is it because of my past life karma?
 Is past life karma real?